 Peruvian Chicha Morada is a beverage originated in the Andean regions of Peru that’s made from dried purple corn, along with fruit and spices.
 Served over ice, this delicious drink is very popular throughout Peru.

-That unattractive experience inspired me to make my favorite cooling-off-drink of my childhood: Chicha Morada.
+It has been so hot in Los Angeles.
+This unattractive heatwave inspired me to make my favorite cooling-off-drink of my childhood: Peruvian Chicha Morada.
 This is what my mama would make me when I was little.

 Let’s talk about Chicha Morada.
 This is a drink from Peru.
 This drink is made from corn.
 Yes!
 Corn!
-Beautiful Peruvian purple corn that’s been dried.
+Beautiful Peruvian dried purple corn.
 You can find it at most Latin supermarkets and online here.

 Note: It should run you about $4 at a latin market, so amazon is a little bit more expensive.
 If you’ve watched a food tv show about Peru, you’ll most likely be familiar with chicha as a drink that people make in Cusco, Peru.
 But it’s actually made all over Peru in varying ways.
 In Lima, it’s made from boiling dried purple corn.